 This toy was bought for my youngest son, Korey.
 He was 18 months when I got it and he loved to watch the Sesame Street songs on YouTube and could recognize who Elmo is.

 I thought he would be so excited to play with Elmo especially since he could say his name.
 Well, I was wrong big time.
 I ordered the toy on Amazon and it came 2 days later (I love Prime!).
 I was obviously super excited to show it to Korey.

 I didn’t realize that it didn’t come with batteries so I had to run back out and pick them up.
 Once I got them in, Elmo came to life and started talking right away.
-Korey quickly realized that Elmo laughs when you tickle him and he had fun with that for a dew minutes and then walked away.
+Korey quickly realized that Elmo laughs when you tickle him and he had fun with that for a few minutes and then walked away.
 HAHA!

-I took a few minutes to download the app and to turn on the bluetooth on my cell phone.
+I took a few minutes to download the app and to turn on the Bluetooth on my cell phone.
 Elmo linked to the app right away without me doing much which was super exciting.
-I usually don’t have much luck linking to things via bluetooth.
+I usually don’t have much luck linking to things via Bluetooth.

 I typed in Korey’s name and Elmo was able to say it without modification.
 Then, I moved on to the games section.
 Korey clicked on one about colors and then walked away again.
 He kept turning around when he heard Elmo talking but he never came back!